ilhamfat04/socket-io-b31s/README.md

-# Socket.io Events - contacts
+# Socket.io Events - Messages

-To build our chat feature, there is two things that we need to define, contacts and messages

-In Socket.io, we can use method `on()` and `emit()` to define events
+In thi branch, we define socket events for handling messages
-* `on()`    : Method for listen an event that have been emitted.
-If the event triggered, the callback function will be executed.
-* `emit()`  : Method for emit an event.
-So, this is useful if you want to send data.

-We define contacts events inside 'connection' events

-##For example usage
+## For example usage

 ### Server
 ```javascript